The winners of the 2019 Boundary Waters Teen Essay Contest are:

 - The writer of the winning essay will be contacted by phone and then publicly announced on March 5, 2019.

 - Limit of one essay per person.
 All essays must be original work by entrant.

 - All essays become the property of Ely Outfitting Company which reserves the right to print and display essays.

-- Any essay entered in the 2017 Wild Words Contest cannot be entered in future Wild Words essay contests.
+- Any essay entered in this contest cannot be entered in future contests.